 - vacuum the house

-- use email less and walk around your office to talk to people instead
+- use email less and walk to talk to people in your office

 There are lots of other ways to stay fit.
 You could take up a weekly Tai Chi class, play bowls, go swimming, ramble or cycle.